Holiday Favorites: Light Displays and Christmas Tree Lightings in Raleigh, N.C.

 During the holiday season, the Raleigh area is aglow with light displays, tree lightings and other seasonal presentations.
 These are some of the best happenings and places for Christmas and other holiday pageantry!

 Share the excitement of the fast-approaching holiday season in Morrisville with Park West Village's Winter Wonderland during the weekend of Nov.
-16. Bring the family for story time with Santa, fun train rides and live music.
+22. Bring the family for storytime with Santa, fun train rides, dance performances, sledding slopes and live music.
 The Magical Winter Lights show is back this year featuring a colorful holiday light display all weekend long at Park West 14 Cinemas, where a 3D projection and mapping system will bring the walls of the theater to life with animation set to holiday music.

-The annual lighting of a 41-foot-tall Christmas tree, a visit from Santa Claus, trackless train rides for kids, live music and plenty of vendors on hand make this celebration at North Hills an equally-great event for families and a fun date idea.
+The annual lighting of a 41-foot-tall Christmas tree, a visit from Santa Claus, trackless train rides for kids, live music and plenty of vendors on hand make this celebration an equally great event for families and a fun date idea in North Hills.
 Arrive a tad early to join in on the Holiday Sip & Shop to knock out some shopping at local retailers like Peter Millar, Quail Ridge Books, Scout & Molly's plus more while enjoying complimentary hot chocolate and cider.

 Light show runs Nov.
-21-Dec.
+27-Dec.
 31; Wendell Wonderland festival is Dec.
-7
+6

 A perfect chance to experience historic downtown Wendell, with a visit from Santa Claus, trolley rides through town, live music local vendors and more.
 One of the area's most popular light shows, the Lake Myra Christmas light display will also be in full swing, featuring more than 400,000 lights—and it's all free!
 Wendell Wonderland is a one-night event, but the light show runs daily through the end of the year.